I’ve only had a few.

 1. Call an Uber or Lyft

-Uh-oh – you said you’d just stay for one drink, but now you’re breaking out your impressions of the 2016 presidential candidates.
+Uh-oh – you said you’d just stay for one drink, but now you’re busting out your best dance moves.
 It’s time to put away your keys.

 2. Hail a cab